-Part IV-Line 36 Computation Using Maximum Capital Gains Rates on Schedule D is different for the AMT than for the regular tax (e.g., because of a different basis for the AMT from depreciation adjustments or an incentive stock option adjustment), you must refigure the amounts from Schedule D, lines 27, 24, and 21 for the AMT.
+Part IV-Line 35 Computation Using Maximum Capital Gains Rates

+Lines 41, 42, and 44.
+You generally may enter the amounts from Schedule D (Form 1041), lines 26, 24, and 21, on Schedule I, lines 41, 42, and 44, respectively.
+But if the gain or loss for any asset disposition on Schedule D is different for the AMT than for the regular tax (e.g., because of a different basis for the AMT from depreciation adjustments or an incentive stock option adjustment), or you completed Schedule D but did not complete Part V you must refigure the amounts from Schedule D, lines 26, 24, and 21 for the AMT.
 You should complete a second Schedule D using amounts for the AMT.
 Keep that Schedule D for your records, but do not attach it to Form 1041.
-Enter the amounts from lines 27, 24, and 21 of the AMT Schedule D on Schedule I, lines 44, 45, and 47 respectively.
+Enter the amounts from lines 26, 24, and 21 of the AMT Schedule D on Schedule I, lines 41, 42, and 44 respectively.